On the platform

 Before she took a leap of faith to full-time speaking, Liz spent nearly a decade as a popular radio personality, moving town to town, up and down the dial.
 Since moving to the platform in 1986, Liz has been interviewed on more than 600 radio and television stations, including guest appearances on PBS, A&E, MS•NBC, NPR, CBC Canada, BBC Radio Scotland, Shine TV New Zealand, Radio Pulpit South Africa, Focus on the Family, Life Today with James Robison, 100 Huntley Street, and Midday Connection on the Moody Network.
 Feature articles about Liz have appeared in more than 250 major newspapers and magazines, as well as on Salon.com, Beliefnet.com, Spirituality.com, HopeforWomenMag.com, Kyria.com, and many other websites.

 Liz grew up in Pennsylvania as the youngest of six children.
 She is married to Bill Higgs, Ph.D., who serves as Director of Operations for her speaking and writing office.
 Liz and Bill enjoy their old Kentucky home, a nineteenth-century farmhouse in Louisville, and are the proud (and relieved!) parents of two college grads, Matthew and Lillian.
-Bill and Liz recently celebrated their silver anniversary and enjoy singing in the Chancel Choir of their home church.
-If you want to make Liz a happy woman, ask about her cat, Jack.
+If you want to make Liz a happy woman, ask about her twin tabby cats, Boaz and Samson.

 “I have three abiding passions: encouraging my sisters in Christ, exploring the stories of women in the Bible, and writing novels set in Scotland of old.
 When I’m not traveling, speaking, or spinning a story, I connect with readers online, take copious photos, read historical novels, watch period films, and immerse myself in research—the more books, the merrier.
 I’m a lame housekeeper, a marginal cook, and a mediocre gardener, but home is still my favorite place to land.”